vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Nor are any scruples felt about annexing and misusing, not to say abusing, the spiritual legacy of Mahatma Gandhi in support of the new ideology (Hitavada): ‘When Mahatma Gandhi envisaged freedom, he dreamt of and defined the independence as “Rama rajya.”
 His whole life was inspired by Lord Rama.’
 37 The Times of India (7-11-1989) rightly remarks in a commentary that:

-36 jis hind¯u kā kh¯un na khaule, kh¯un nahīm. vah pānī hai | janmabh¯umi ke kām na aye, vah bekār javānī hai k (India Today October 31, 1989, 29).
+36 jis hindū kā khūn na khaule, khūn nahīm. vah pānī hai | janmabhūmi ke kām na aye, vah bekār javānī hai k (India Today October 31, 1989, 29).

 37 The nature of this ‘abuse’ can be illustrated when we apply the typology of ‘religious revivalist movements’ proposed by M. Riesebrodt 1990, 18 ff.
 Riesebrodt reduces this type of movements to a ‘Krisenbewußtsein’ as a result of ‘rapider sozialer Wandel’, but he distinguishes two types of response.
 In search of authenticity both responses make an appeal to a ‘g¨ottliches Gesetz, eine Offenbarung oder auf eine ideale Urgemeinde’ (e.g. the Rāma rājya).